Principal Components Bias in Over-parameterized Linear Models, and its Manifestation in Deep Neural Networks: PC-Bias: Empirical Study

 In this section, we investigate the manifestation of the \emph{PC-bias} in non-linear deep convolutional networks.
 As we cannot directly track the learning dynamics separately in each principal direction of non-linear networks, we adopt two different evaluation mechanisms:

-\paragraph{(I) Linear approximation.} We considered several linear approximations, but since all of them showed the same qualitative behavior, we report results with the simplest one.
-Specifically, to obtain a linear approximation of a non-linear network, without max-pooling or batch-normalization layers, we follow the definition of the compact representation from Section~\ref{sec:theo-res} while ignoring any non-linear activation.
+\paragraph{(i) Linear approximation.} We considered several linear approximations, but since all of them showed the same qualitative behavior, we report results with the simplest one.
+Specifically, to obtain a linear approximation of a non-linear network, we ignore the non-linear layers of max-pooling and batch-normalization, and compute the compact representation as in Section~\ref{sec:theo-res} using only linear activations.
 We then align this matrix with the canonical coordinate system (Def.~\ref{def:canon}), and observe the evolution of the weights and their std across models along the principal directions during learning.
 Note that now the networks do not converge to the same compact representation, which is not unique.
 Nevertheless, we see that the \emph{PC-bias} governs the weight dynamics to a noticeable extent.

-More specifically, in these networks, a large fraction of the lowest principal components hardly ever changes during learning.
+We note that, in these networks, a large fraction of the lowest principal components hardly ever changes during learning.
 Nevertheless, the \emph{PC-bias} affects the higher principal components, most notably at the beginning of training (see \fig\ref{fig:stds_cats_and_dogs_CNN}).
 Thus weights corresponding to higher principal components converge faster, and the std across models of such weights decreases faster for higher principal components.

-\paragraph{(II) Projection to higher PC's.} We created a modified \emph{test-set}, by projecting each test example on the span of the first $P$ principal components.
+\paragraph{(ii) Projection to higher PC's.} We created a modified \emph{test-set}, by projecting each test example on the span of the first $P$ principal components.
 This is equivalent to reducing the dimensionality of the test set to $P$ using PCA.
 We trained an ensemble of $N$=$100$ st-VGG networks on the original training set of the small mammals dataset (see \app\ref{app:datasets}), then evaluated these networks during training on 4 versions of the test-set, reduced to $P$=$1$,$10$,$100$,$1000$ dimensions respectively.
 Mean accuracy is plotted in \fig\ref{fig:acc_on_pca_components}.
 Similar results are obtained when training VGG-19 networks on CIFAR-10, see \S\ref{app:sec:project_to_higher_pc}.

 Taking a closer look at \fig\ref{fig:acc_on_pca_components}, we see that when evaluated on lower dimensionality test-data ($P$=$1$,$10$), the networks' accuracy peaks after a few epochs, at which point performance starts to decrease.
 This result suggests that the networks rely more heavily on these dimensions in the earlier phases of learning, and then continue to learn other things.
 In contrast, when evaluated on higher dimensionality test-data ($P$=$100$,$1000$), accuracy continues to rise, longer so for larger $P$.
 This suggests that significant learning of the additional dimensions continues in later stages of the learning.